Design for Their Eyes: Five Considerations for Keeping Residents with Dementia Safe and Engaged

 Input from Staff

-In a senior living space that serves residents with dementia, it’s important to strike a balance between practicality, usability and safety.
+In a senior living space that serves residents with dementia, it’s essential to strike a balance between practicality, usability and safety.
 For example, high-gloss or heavily patterned floors, while forgiving when it comes to maintenance, may present visual or navigational issues for residents.
 Consideration for the transitions between flooring surfaces is also crucial to ensure residents don’t trip or become confused.
 As designers and manufacturers have learned more about dementia-related behavior, flooring philosophies have evolved to better serve residents and create spaces that support people with vision, gate or balance issues.

 Lighting design plays a crucial role in helping keep patients with dementia safe and secure.
 Advances in technology allow for design solutions that help maintain residents’ circadian rhythms to improve sleep patterns and reduce sundowning and can also be used as a tool to redirect residents from leaving or venturing into unsafe areas.
 Lighting is not only a vital element of living spaces for dementia patients but for their caregivers as well, who may be more heavily depended upon by residents who become uncomfortable, afraid or confused when lighting isn’t customized to their needs.

 Simply put, simplicity is key to wayfinding in an environment designed for elders with dementia.
 Color, imagery and shapes can provide wayfinding cues, from making the style, shape or color of a resident’s room door or doorway slightly different from others, putting a memorable piece of artwork or a memory box near their room door and creating differentiators for each residence corridor.
-Scale of the space is essential as well – the distance between areas should be short and easy to navigate to encourage independence and ease of access.
+The scale of the space is essential as well – the distance between areas should be short and easy to navigate to encourage independence and ease of access.